Skip to main content

 Are all Linux applications compatible with Arm64?

 Most modern Linux applications natively support Arm64 or via multi-arch container images.
 Some older or proprietary software may require recompilation.
-Container workloads on AKS benefit particularly since Docker and Kubernetes fully support Arm64.
+Container workloads on AKS benefit particularly, since Kubernetes fully supports Arm64 nodes.

 How do Cobalt VMs compare to AWS Graviton?

-Both offer similar price-performance improvements over x86 (approximately 40-60%).
-AWS Graviton has been on the market longer and has broader availability.
-Cobalt 100 is optimized for the Azure stack and benefits from Microsoft's infrastructure optimizations.
+Both processor families pursue the same goal: better price-performance than x86 for cloud-native workloads.
+AWS Graviton has been on the market longer and has broader regional availability.
+Cobalt 100 is tailored specifically to the Azure stack and deeply integrated with Microsoft's network and storage infrastructure.

 Microsoft Solutions Partner